merunga/docrastinate/README.md

 ## Unhosted

-**This app allows you to use your own data storage!** This app is fully client-side without any server backend you need to trust!
+**This app allows you to use your own data storage!** Its code is fully client-side without any server backend you need to trust!
 Find out more about the [Unhosted movement](http://unhosted.org). localStorage is used as fallback, so you can also use it offline.